 Tanzania is a huge land of rolling plains, Rift Valley lakes, volcanoes, and some of the most iconic wildlife locations in the world including Kilimanjaro, Serengeti, Selous, Lake Tanganyika and Ngorongoro Highlands.
-Long overshadowed by its northern neighbour, your Tanzania safari holiday will consist of a great diversity of environments, wildlife and people - so much so that one visit will never be enough.
+Long overshadowed by its northern neighbour, your Tanzania safari holiday will offer you a great diversity of environments, wildlife and people - so much so that one visit will never be enough.

 What to expect on your Tanzania safari